Mirandl/DADR/README.md

-# CEMR
+# DADR

 Code repository for the paper:

-**Cross-Domain Multi-Level Refinements for 3D Human Reconstruction in Wild Videos**
+**Domain Adaptive Dual Prior for 3D Human Reconstruction on Wild Video**

 ## Description
 We focus on reconstructing human mesh from out-of-domain videos.
 In our experiments, we train a source model on Human 3.6M.
-To produce accurate human mesh on out-of-domain frames, we optimize the BaseModel on target frames via MiRRo at time.
+To produce accurate human mesh on out-of-domain frames, we optimize the BaseModel on target frames via DADR at time.
 Below are the comparison results between BaseModel and the adapted model on the videos with various camera parameters, motion, etc.

 ## Get Started

-MiRRo has been implemented and tested on Ubuntu 18.04 with python = 3.6.
+DADR has been implemented and tested on Ubuntu 18.04 with python = 3.6.

 Install required packages: